tuosuniversity/Vellum/Output/EN/2_The Structures of Thought/17_Cognitive_Anchoring_and_Stabilizing_Intent.md

 ## Article 2

-### SEO-Optimized Title: The Ancient Roots of Intent: Exploring Volitional Commitment in Quantum Mindfulness
+### The Ancient Roots of Intent: Exploring Volitional Commitment in Quantum Mindfulness

 At the heart of purposeful action and sustained focus lies a concept as old as philosophy itself: **volitional commitment**.
 Within the Quantum Mindfulness framework, volitional commitment isn't just a fleeting wish or a casual preference; it's presented as the foundational pillar of Cognitive Anchoring – the psychological process that stabilizes our intentions.
 But what exactly is this powerful force, and where do its philosophical and psychological roots originate?